-These Oil-free Vegan Whole Wheat Chocolate Muffins are super easy to make, just 8 ingredients and are so rich and decadent!
-They are topped with a homemade vegan chocolate sauce.
+These Vegan Whole Wheat Vegan Chocolate Muffins are super easy to make, just 8 ingredients and are so rich and decadent!
+Soft, fluffy and moist and oil-free!

 I love baking for all types of allergies and if you are gluten-free, then definitely check out these Vegan Gluten-free Double Chocolate Muffins!

 However, for those who like to bake with wheat flour, they are the perfect oil-free vegan chocolate muffins!
 If you are trying to bake oil-free, then check out all of my tips on How to Cook and Bake Without Oil.

 (Only 8 main ingredients needed.
 Full details and measurements on the recipe card below.)

 - Whole wheat pastry flour or all-purpose flour